 2.Propagate from runner.
 This is the safest and easiest method of propagating strawberry plants.
 Simply guide one of the runners from an established plant into a neighbouring pot or container with nutritious soil and wait for it to establish a strong root system.
 The runner will eventually dry up and break off, and you will be free to move the pot to its new home.
 If you're impatient: just wait till you seed good growth and then then snip the runner to free the new plant from the parent plant.

 Remove runners and dead leaves during fruiting season to increase fruit production.
 Take the plants out of the ground every year, replant in a new bed, and use runners to propagate new plants.

 Drip irrigating works wonderfully for strawberries.
-Keep the soil moist by watering regularly, but avoid over watering, as this can make the fruit rot and attract snails.
+Keep the soil moist by watering regularly, but avoid over-watering, as this can cause the fruit to rot and attract snails.
 When the bulk of the harvest is nearly ripe, avoid heavy soaking to increase the flavour.
 Watering too much during this phase might mean bigger fruit, but a decrease in flavour.